lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 ### Priesthood and Organization Leaders

 Quorum and organization leaders oversee record keeping in their organizations.
 They may assign secretaries to do much of this work.
-They work with secretaries to ensure that records and reports are accurate and timely.
+They ensure that records and reports are accurate and timely.

 33.5